openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 - Set a dependency on existing prebuilt packages (so called _centralized distribution_):
     - Using Debian / RPM packages, a recommended way for a family of Linux operation systems
     - Using pip package manager on PyPi, default approach for Python-based applications
     - Using Docker images.
 If the application should be deployed as a Docker image, developer can use a pre-built runtime OpenVINO Docker image as a base image in the Dockerfile for the application container image.
-You will find more info about available OpenVINO Docker images in the Install Guides for [Linux](../../install_guides/installing-openvino-docker-linux.md) and [Windows](../../install_guides/installing-openvino-docker-windows.md).
+You will find more information about available OpenVINO Docker images in the Install Guides for [Linux](../../install_guides/installing-openvino-docker-linux.md) and [Windows](../../install_guides/installing-openvino-docker-windows.md).
 Also, if you need to customize OpenVINO Docker image, you can use [Docker CI Framework](https://github.com/openvinotoolkit/docker_ci) to generate a Dockerfile and built it.
 - Grab a necessary functionality of OpenVINO together with your application (so-called _local distribution_):
     - Using [OpenVINO Deployment manager](deployment-manager-tool.md), providing a convenient way create a distribution package.